Ayanna Lloyd Banwo: Works

 She had her first publication in The Caribbean Writer with "Nightwalking" and her work has appeared in other publications, including Moko Magazine, Small Axe, POUi, PREE, Callaloo and Anomaly.

 She is one of 10 commissioned writers for the forthcoming Colonial Countryside: National Trust Houses Reimagined, a child-led project exploring the colonial history of 11 National Trust properties.
 She has recorded a reading of her work "The Shadow Man" and answered questions on her contribution to the project for The Commissioned Writer's Podcast.

 Her first novel, When We Were Birds, was published in February 2022 by Hamish Hamilton.
+Author Marlon James described the book as "A searing symphony of magic and loss, love and hope", while Kirkus Reviews praised the novel's "unique world expansive enough to contain a ghost story, a love story, a mysterious mythology, and a thoughtful examination of how family bonds keep us firmly rooted to our pasts."

 She is currently working on her second novel.
 Speaking to The Observer, she has said: "The novel looks at a house that has been passed down through five generations of women, and the protagonist has returned home to inherit this house.
 She’s going to sell it off because her life is not in Trinidad anymore and then finds that she can’t for various mysterious, supernatural reasons.
 It tracks a relationship with a house that doesn’t want to be parted from her."
 Addressing her work's connection to Trinidad, she has said: “I think that my sensibility for story has always been indigenous Caribbean cadence, whether how a character speaks, how a story might unfold, or the kinds of things you might find [in the plot]."

 Awards and recognition

 In 2014, she was shortlisted for the Wasafari New Writing Prize for "Walking in Lapeyrouse".
 In the same year, she was shortlisted for the Small Axe Literary Competition, where she received second prize for her short story "Public Notice" in 2016.

 When We Were Birds featured in several lists of the most-anticipated novels of 2022, including The Irish Times and The New Statesman.
 She featured in The Observers list of the 10 best debut novelists of 2022.
-Author Marlon James described the book as "A searing symphony of magic and loss, love and hope", while Kirkus Reviews praised the novel's "unique world expansive enough to contain a ghost story, a love story, a mysterious mythology, and a thoughtful examination of how family bonds keep us firmly rooted to our pasts."
 The novel was the overall winner of the 2023 OCM Bocas Prize for Caribbean Literature.
 It was shortlisted for the 2023 Jhalak Prize.
+It won the Authors' Club Best First Novel Award.
+It also won the Goldsboro Books Glass Bell Award and an American Book Award.

 She won the 2023 Eccles Centre & Hay Festival Writer's award, together with Jarred McGinnis.